- An introducing broker (IB) and review sites

 - Accidentally.
 This is also possible because the dealer is also a human being although not as good as the trader. 😉

-This article will help both novice and experienced traders choose the right broker for their strategy since it is written without the purpose of advertising any brokerage company, also the author has 10+ years experience of in algorithmic trading and he knows how brokerage companies are organized from the inside and not by hearsay.
+This article will help both novice and experienced traders choose the right broker that allow HFT trading. for their strategy since it is written without the purpose of advertising any brokerage company, also the author has 10+ years experience of in algorithmic trading and he knows how brokerage companies are organized from the inside and not by hearsay.
 I will be happy to answer your questions and even to argue in cases of disagreements!

 Please, subscribe to our Telegram Channel and do not miss any important information